 4. Splurge on Disneyland Dining

 Looking for a Disneyland dining splurge you’ll never forget?
 Consider a meal at The Blue Bayou Restaurant.
-Not only do they have a location to die for inside the Pirates of the Caribbean attraction (it’s the only restaurant at Disneyland inside of an attraction!) but they have a menu that’s kid-friendly.
+They have a location to die for inside the Pirates of the Caribbean attraction (it’s the only restaurant at Disneyland inside of an attraction!).
+There is also a restaurant menu that’s kid-friendly.

 There are simple dishes like mac and cheese with veggies or more sophisticated options like salmon and beef strip loin.
 Kids will get a kick out of watching the ride boats float by and in the decor, which looks like you’re dining outside (complete with chirping crickets!)
 Just be sure to a get an Advance Dining Reservation because this is a very popular dining location.